zifeo/terraform-openstack-rke2/README.md

 ### From v2 to v3

 ```
-# use the previous patch version to setup an additional san: 192.168.42.4
+# use the previous patch version (2.0.7) to setup an additional san for 192.168.42.4
-# this will become the new VIP inside the cluster and replace the load-balancer
+# this will become the new VIP inside the cluster and replace the load-balancer:
+source  = "zifeo/rke2/openstack"
+version = "2.0.7"
+# ...
+additional_san = ["192.168.42.4"]
-# run an full upgrade with it, then switch to the new major, then you can upgrade
+# run an full upgrade with it, node by node:
+terraform apply -target='module.rke2.module.servers["your-server-pool"]'
+# and so on for each node pool
+# you can now switch to the new major:
+source  = "zifeo/rke2/openstack"
+version = "3.0.0"
 # 1. create the new external IP for servers access with:
 terraform apply -target='module.rke2.openstack_networking_floatingip_associate_v2.fip'
 # 2. pick a server different from the initial one (used to bootstrap):